equinix/ansible-collection-equinix/docs/modules/metal_organization.md

 Lookup a single organization by ID in Equinix Metal.

-This resource only fetches a single organization resource ID.
+This resource only fetches a single organization by resource ID.

 It doesn't allow to create or update organizations.